 If you have previously defaulted on a VA loan, you’ve likely lost access to the entitlement that was tied up in that loan.
 However, your remaining entitlement should be available to purchase another home, assuming you meet the mandatory waiting period and credit requirements.

-Talk with a lender in more detail about how to restore your VA entitlement.
+Talk with a VA lender for more information about how to restore your VA entitlement.
 Using your remaining entitlement can come with some additional requirements, and some lenders understand how to do this better than others.
 A loan officer with experience in VA loans should have a thorough understanding of the rules around using and reusing your VA loan benefit.